-Qualitative dissertation consulting is conducted using both NVIVO 11 to identify the broad themes and years of qualitative experience to assist graduate students in their qualitative dissertations.
+Qualitative dissertation consulting is conducted using both NVIVO 12 or MAXQDA to identify the broad themes and years of qualitative experience to assist graduate students in their qualitative dissertations.
 At Statistics Solutions, we can assist in taking your qualitative data and analyzing it with you.

 Your qualitative data can then be sorted and connected “Nodes.”
 The two main types of qualitative data nodes are “free” nodes and “tree” nodes.
 Free nodes are just a theme, where tree nodes can connect many free nodes.